Get Help

 I am homeless

 In need of housing?
-The process starts at AHOPE, where you will meet with Homeward Bound staff to begin a discussion of the type and urgency of assistance needed.
-AHOPE’s Day Center also provides showers, mail receipt, phone service, and a place to rest, have a cup of coffee, and store personal belongings until housing is established.
+The process starts at the AHOPE Day Center, where you will meet with Homeward Bound staff to begin a discussion of the type and urgency of assistance needed.
+AHOPE also provides showers, mail receipt, phone service, and a place to rest, have a cup of coffee, and store personal belongings until housing is established.

 AHOPE Day Center